-Depress release button (1) unter the seatback covering material and pull head restraint up sharply, holding it by the left head restraint post (viewed in driving direction).
+Depress release button (1) to be felt under the seatback covering material and pull head restraint up sharply, holding it by the left head restraint post (viewed in driving direction).
 Then pull out head restraint completely with both hands.

 The release button (1) is located below the left head restraint post on both seats.